hytting/Product-defect/Demo/README.md

 7. If the repository is not cloned, create a subfolder named “results” and (optionally) copy the csv files from the same folder in the repository.
 If the repository is cloned, the folder with the datasets will be automatically created.
 This folder contains the results of the test runs for reference.
 Additional test runs will store the results in this folder, with a user provided output file name.

-#### Notes about the csv files
+### Notes about the csv files

-We provide 2 csv files for testing the model:
+We provide two csv files for testing the model:
 1. “Demo_test_dataset.csv” contains 3 columns.
 Columns Title and Desc contain the title of the report and description of the report in text format.
 Column MedDRA contains the annotated label of the report (ground truth) also in text format.
 2. “Demo_test_dataset_without_labels.csv” is identical to the first one but does not contain the column MedDRA.